JetBrains/kotlin-web-site/pages/docs/tutorials/competitive-programming.md

 ## Functional operators example: Long Number problem

-For more complicated problems, Kotlin's extensive library of functional operations on collections comes in handy to minimize the boiler-plate and turn the code into a linear top-to-bottom and left-to-right fluent data transformation pipeline.
+For more complicated problems, Kotlin's extensive library of functional operations on collections comes in handy to minimize the boilerplate and turn the code into a linear top-to-bottom and left-to-right fluent data transformation pipeline.
 For example, the
 [Problem B: Long Number](http://codeforces.com/contest/1157/problem/B) problem takes a simple greedy algorithm to implement and it can be written using this style without a single mutable variable: